-Students select a concentration in ecological science, aquatic ecology, environmental health, human and ecosystem response to climate change, or conservation.
+Students select a concentration in conservation, ecological science, environmental health, human and ecosystem response to climate change, marine, estuarine and freshwater ecology, or wildlife.
 Through the course work below, environmental science majors satisfy the university-wide requirements in natural science, quantitative reasoning, and synthesis.
-Students can fulfill the writing intensive requirement for this major by taking BIOL 308.
+Students can fulfill the writing intensive requirement for this major by taking EVPP 337.

 For policies governing all undergraduate degrees, see the Academic Policies chapter of the catalog.

 This program of study is offered by the College of Science.

 Environmental Health (EVHL)

 Human and Ecosystem Response to Climate Change (HERC)